 Table of Contents

-I’ve conducted several UI Audits to get a critical baseline of products and look for opportunities to improve overall design quality, customer usability and satisfaction that will lead to more product sales.
+I have conducted several UI Audits to get a critical baseline of products and look for opportunities to improve overall design quality, customer usability and satisfaction that will lead to more product sales.

 In the example below, you’ll see an audit in which I’ve approached the product evaluation from 3 (three) different perspectives: Information Architecture, Heuristics Evaluation and Branding;